L'enfant penchée

-L'enfant penchée (literally, The Leaning Child) is a graphic novel by Belgian comic artists François Schuiten and Benoît Peeters, and the sixth volume of their ongoing Les Cités Obscures series.
+L'enfant penchée (literally, The Leaning Child) is a graphic novel by Belgian comic artists François Schuiten and Benoît Peeters with photographs by Marie-Françoise Plissart, and the sixth volume of their ongoing Les Cités Obscures series.
 It was first published in serialized form in the Franco-Belgian comics magazine À Suivre (#193-212), and as a complete French volume first in 1996 by Casterman.

 Although subsequently also published in at least Dutch and German, for many years, L'enfant penchée remained unpublished in English.
 However, in March 2014 Alaxis Press published the official English translation under the title The Leaning Girl.

 Background

 L'enfant penchée was originally based on the short illustrated children's book Mary la penchée (1995) by Schuiten & Peeters.
 With L'enfant penchée, they elaborated on the same story.

 Plot

 Mary von Rathen, daughter of an industrial magnate family of the city of Mylos, lives a willful and fanciful childhood, in sheer contrast to her pragmatic and businesslike father and brother.
 During a family trip to the city of Alaxis, as the von Rathens ride a roller coaster, the skies darken and the ground shakes inexplicably.
 Immediately after, Mary's entire body begins leaning heavily to one side involuntarily, rendering her unable to stand up straight without support.
 This unique condition leaves Mary a social outcast, disdained by all for what they see as attention-seeking behavior.

 Running away from boarding school, Mary joins a traveling circus, garnering fame over several years as a gravity-defying tightrope walker and gymnast.
 A newspaper editor takes notice of her condition and advises her to visit the renowned scientist and inventor Axel Wappendorf in the hope of seeking a cure.
 Mary's father, identifying Mary from newspaper coverage, immediately departs Mylos to follow her trail.

 Mary finds Wappendorf at the Mont Michelson observatory, where he and a team of researchers are constructing a crewed spacecraft to attempt spaceflight to a theoretical planet called "Antinea".
 The darkening of the skies years ago, as well as Mary's condition, prove to Wappendorf that Antinea's gravitational pull is acting upon their own world.
 Mary's father arrives at Mont Michelson just as the spacecraft launches with Wappendorf, and the stowaway Mary, on board; at the shock of this realization, he suffers a fatal heart attack.

 Mary and Wappendorf land not on Antinea, but in a subterranean lake filled with an endless expanse of massive, vibrating spheres.
 As they pass by the many spheres, Mary's leaning begins to diminish, while Wappendorf begins to lean as Mary previously did.
 Mary finds one sphere among all the rest where she is able to stand up straight.